maxjing/flutter-online-tutorial-platform/README.md

 ![image](https://raw.githubusercontent.com/maxjing/flutter-online-tutorial-platform/master/images/icon.png)

-Online Tutorial Platform is an flutter Application which can be ran on ios and andriod devices.
-The platform allow student and teachers to build or join online courses.
-This app aims to encourage people to study while stay home during covid-19 special scenario.
+Online Tutorial Platform is a flutter Application that can be run on ios and Andriod devices.
+The platform allows students and teachers to build or join online courses.
+This app aims to encourage people to study while staying home during the COVID-19 special scenario.

 ### Tech